- CBD: A cannabinoid without psychoactive effects

-Warning: Unlike alcohol, illegal drugs, including THC in cannabis (and fraudulent CBD products), have no tolerance threshold.
-They are illicit to detection!
+Attention: unlike alcohol, illegal drugs, including THC contained in cannabis (and fraudulent products), do not benefit from any tolerance threshold.
+They are illicit upon detection!

-CBD and other non-psychotropic cannabinoids are therefore legal in France... but are there any risks in the event of a police check?
+Cannabidiol and other non-psychotropic cannabinoids are therefore legal in France... but are we at risk in the event of a police check?

 CBD and saliva tests

 In France, the police use saliva tests to detect the presence of drugs in drivers during roadside checks.
-Objective: to check whether drivers are under the influence of illicit substances, including cannabis, cocaine, opiates, amphetamines and methamphetamines.
+Purpose: To check whether drivers are under the influence of illicit substances, including cannabis, cocaine, opiates, amphetamines and methamphetamines.

-The saliva test may be ordered by law enforcement as part of a routine traffic check, following a traffic violation, or simply if the police agency suspects that a driver is under the influence of narcotics (suspicious behavior, agitation, etc.).
+The saliva test can be ordered by the police as part of a systematic road check, following a traffic infraction, or simply if the police agency suspects that 'a driver is under the influence of drugs (suspicious behavior, agitation, etc.).

-Procedure of a saliva test ordered by the police
+Procedure of a saliva test ordered by law enforcement

-If the driver is “chosen” for the test, they will be required to provide a saliva sample.
-The sample is generally taken using a stick that the driver must keep in the mouth for between one and two minutes.
-The sample is then placed in a test device that will detect the presence of illicit substances, if any.
-The result is usually available within minutes.
+If the driver is “chosen” for testing, they will be required to provide a saliva sample.
+The sample is generally taken using a stick that the driver must keep in the mouth for one to two minutes.
+The sample is then placed in a testing device which will detect the presence of illicit substances, if any.
+The result is usually available within a few minutes.
 If the test is negative, the procedure comes to an end.
-On the other hand, if it is negative, a second sample will have to be taken (saliva or blood), but this time it will be sent to the laboratory for a more detailed analysis.
+On the other hand, if it is positive, a second sample will have to be taken (saliva or blood), but this time it will be sent to the laboratory for a more detailed analysis.
 In the meantime, the driver's license is suspended until the results are obtained (maximum duration set at three days).

-Note: if the second sample is also salivary, you have the possibility of requiring a more precise blood test, in order to possibly challenge the results of the test in court, especially if you are under medical treatment based on cannabis products (France has indeed launched a major experiment with drugs containing THC and CBD in 2021, as the Public Service website explains.
+Note: if the second sample is also saliva, you have the possibility of requiring a more precise blood test, to possibly contest the results of the test in court, especially if you are under medical treatment based on cannabis products (France has in fact launched a major experiment with drugs containing THC and its non-psychoactive compound in 2021, as explained on the site Public Service).

-CBD is not sought by law enforcement in the saliva test.
+This substance is not sought by law enforcement in the saliva test.
 Other non-psychoactive cannabinoids like CBG, CBN and CBC are also not affected.
 Police are looking for cannabis (through THC), cocaine, heroin, opiates, amphetamine and methamphetamines.
-But there's a big nuance: if you've consumed a deceptive or fraudulent CBD product that hasn't been verified for THC by an independent lab, you risk a positive cannabis test and penalties.
+But there is a big nuance: if you have consumed a misleading or fraudulent CBD product, the THC level of which has not been checked by an independent laboratory, you risk testing positive for cannabis and facing sanctions.

-Another important point: if you mainly consume full-spectrum CBD products, especially oils, you will add traces of THC until you have a more or less significant dose which can eventually result in a positive test.
+Another important point: if you mainly consume products composed of full-spectrum hemp oil, in particular oils, you will add up the traces of THC until you have a dose more or less important which can possibly lead to a positive test.
 Four factors will then come into play:

-- The absorption of THC by the body: the half-life of THC varies according to several factors such as age, sex, weight, percentage of fat and speed of metabolism.
-People who have a fast metabolism and/or a low body fat percentage will eliminate THC faster.
-But beware: by stacking full-spectrum products on a regular basis, THC can build up in the system and give a positive test even in people with a fast metabolism;
+- The absorption of THC by the body: the half-life of THC varies depending on several factors such as age, sex, weight, fat percentage and speed of metabolism.
+People who have a fast metabolism and/or a low body fat percentage will eliminate THC more quickly.
+But be careful: by using full-spectrum products on a regular basis, THC can build up in the system and test positive even in people who have a fast metabolism;

-- Sensitivity of the tests: The saliva tests used by law enforcement in France can detect THC in saliva for a period of 4 to 6 hours after the last consumption.
+- Test sensitivity : Saliva tests used by law enforcement in France can detect THC in saliva for a period of 4 to 6 hours after last consumption.
 These tests are designed to detect THC levels typical of recent recreational cannabis use.
-Consuming a full spectrum CBD product at 0.3% THC will not result in a positive saliva test unless MASSIVE consumption;
+Consumption of a full-spectrum hemp product with 0.3% THC will not result in a positive saliva test, unless there is MASSIVE consumption;

-- Labels of CBD products: read the labels of CBD products carefully to understand their composition.
+- Product labels: Read product labels carefully to understand their composition.
 The label should indicate whether the product is THC-free or contains up to 0.3%.
-But beware: the accuracy of the THC content stated on the label is not guaranteed if you source from dubious suppliers;
+But be careful: the accuracy of the THC content indicated on the label is not guaranteed if you buy from dubious suppliers;

-- The method of consumption of full-spectrum CBD products will also affect THC detection.
-For example, THC from ingested CBD oil can stay in the system longer than THC from inhaled CBD vapor.
+- The method of consumption of full-spectrum products will also affect THC detection.
+For example, THC from ingested hemp oil may stay in the system longer than THC from an inhaled vapor.